CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 action  	|V		    |                   |Logic of the operation. (see [Action](#docs/#action)) results		|           |SUCCESS/FAILURE    |Possible results of the operation (see [Results](#docs/#results)) outputs		|   	    |                   |Outputs of the operation (see [Outputs](#docs/#outputs))

-####Predefined operation

-The recommended way, this way you can reuse this operation.

 *sample:*